MayadaAhmed1/Performance-Testing/README.md

 ## Content

- -Using Record and play through "Blazemeter" chrome extension -Using Http requests manually data handling
+- Using Record and play through "Blazemeter" chrome extension
+- Using Http requests manually data handling
- -Adding listeners like(View result /aggregated graph/ time response ) -Using logic controller folders structure ( divide user journey ) -Using Http Cookie manager to handle user cookie session -Using main assertion like( reponse code status and body text) -Extract dynamic data from response body by using "Postprocess" and "regular exression extract" -Import data from external file (CSV) for 10 new users for signup
+- Adding listeners like(View result /aggregated graph/ time response )
+- Using logic controller folders structure ( divide user journey )
+- Using Http Cookie manager to handle user cookie session
+- Using main assertion like( reponse code status and body text)
+- Extract dynamic data from response body by using "Postprocess" and "regular exression extract"
+- import data from external file (CSV) for 10 new users for signup

 ## Getting started with local development